gjoseph92/pizza/README.md

 1. Remove everything from fridge ~3h? before baking
 1. Slice mozzarella and leave out to dry for a couple hours
 1. Put dough in a warm place to prove if it doesn't seem bubbly already (probably won't).
 Don't let it over-prove: want bubbles to just be starting to grow, so heat & steam will expand them while baking.
-1. Thinly slice garlic and cover in olive oil
 1. Get all ingredients ready and laid out
 1. Lightly, evenly flour bench